ChainSafe/toshimon-statechannels/on-chain/README.md

 # Toshimon State Channels Battle System

-WORK IN PROGRESS

-This repo contains Solidity contracts and testing code to implement the Toshimon battle game using the ForceMove framework for state channels.
+This repo contains Solidity contracts and testing code for an example implementation of the Toshimon battle game using the ForceMove framework for state channels.

 The Solidity project enviroment uses [hardhat](https://hardhat.org/) for building, deployment and testing.